Leverage

 Curvance supports leveraged positions across various asset types:

-Simple Tokens: Standard ERC20 tokens
+Simple Tokens: Standard ERC20 tokens.

-Pendle LP Tokens: Liquidity provider tokens from Pendle
+Pendle LP Tokens: Liquidity provider tokens from Pendle.

-Pendle PT Tokens: Principal tokens from Pendle
+Pendle PT Tokens: Principal tokens from Pendle.

-Velodrome/Aerodrome LP Tokens: Liquidity provider tokens from Velodrome and Aerodrome
+Velodrome/Aerodrome LP Tokens: Liquidity provider tokens from Velodrome and Aerodrome.

 Key Components